hpc/charliecloud/doc/install.rst

 =======================

-Charliecloud offers experimental Bash command line completion for :code:`ch-image`.
+Charliecloud offers experimental Bash command line completion for :code:`ch-run`, :code:`ch-image`, and :code:`ch-convert`.
 This feature lets users have incomplete command line arguments auto-filled by pressing Tab.
 We expect that in the future, this will become more robust and available for more shells and more Charliecloud commands.

 To enable it, once :code:`ch-completion.bash` is in your path, source it::